 - Space-saving, energy-efficient, sustainable, and fast plant growth

-- Fish waste provides the only nutrients needed, thus only inexpensive fish food needs to be purchased
+- The fish waste provides the only nutrients needed, thus only inexpensive fish food needs to be purchased

 - An attractive addition to the home or office, and educational for the classroom